thuyet-mt/Image-Processing-combine-with-CUDA-OpenMP/image processor sequential/README.md

 # Image-Processor

 The project contains sequential and different parallel implementations of **image processing** algorithm.<br />
-The project was created for the needs of master's thesis of Computer Science studies.<br/>
 The aim of the project was to compare performance of sequential and parallel implementations, depending on threads and processes number used for computing, with the use of different approaches and technologies.

 ## Functionality